 Horses without mucosal ulceration should be fed water-soaked, complete pelleted feed for at least 7–14 days to minimize the likelihood of repeat esophageal obstruction.
 Horses with mucosal ulceration should be fed this diet for 60 days, after which follow-up endoscopy should be performed to evaluate whether mucosal ulceration has resolved and esophageal stricture has occurred.
 Horses with chronic mucosal ulceration with stricture may require surgical management.

-Aspiration pneumonia should be managed with IV or oral antimicrobials and anti-inflammatory drugs.
-Commonly used antimicrobials include potassium or procaine penicillin G (22,000 U/kg, IV [potassium] or IM [procaine], bid-qid), trimethoprim sulfamethoxazole (30 mg/kg, PO, bid), and gentamicin sulfate (6.6 mg/kg/day, IV or IM).
-Metronidazole (15 mg/kg, PO, qid) is useful for management of anaerobic infections.
-The most common anti-inflammatory drugs used are phenylbutazone (2.2–4.4 mg/kg, PO or IV, bid) and flunixin meglumine (1.1 mg/kg, IV, bid).
+Aspiration pneumonia should be managed with antimicrobials and anti-inflammatory drugs.
+Duration of antimicrobial treatment is typically 7-14 days but may be considerably longer in some cases and depends on the clinical scenario.
+NSAIDS are used with caution and typically only in the acute phase (first several days) because of the risk for gastrointestinal and renal adverse effects, particularly in horses that may already be dehydrated.
+Commonly used antimicrobials include potassium penicillin G (22,000 U/kg, IV, every 6–12 hours), procaine penicillin G (22,000 U/kg, IM, every 6–12 hours), trimethoprim sulfamethoxazole (30 mg/kg, PO, every 12 hours), and gentamicin sulfate (6.6 mg/kg, IV or IM, every 24 hours).
+Metronidazole (15 mg/kg, PO, every 6 hours) is useful for management of anaerobic infections.
+The most common anti-inflammatory drugs used are phenylbutazone (2.2–4.4 mg/kg, PO or IV, every 12 hours) and flunixin meglumine (1.1 mg/kg, IV, every 12 hours).

-In cattle, esophageal obstruction accompanied by ruminal tympany is an emergency, and if clinical signs of distress indicate, the bloat (see Bloat in Ruminants) must be relieved by trocarization through the left sublumbar fossa.
+In cattle, esophageal obstruction accompanied by bloat (ruminal tympany) Bloat in Ruminants Bloat is an overdistention of the rumenoreticulum with the gases of fermentation, either in the form of a persistent foam mixed with the ruminal contents, called primary or frothy bloat, or... read more is an emergency, and if clinical signs of distress indicate, the bloat must be relieved by trocarization through the left sublumbar fossa.
 Once tympany has been relieved, solid objects (eg, potatoes) may often be massaged free or spontaneously dislodge as their outer surfaces are softened by saliva.
 Caution should be used if any attempt is made to push an offending object down the esophagus using a probang; esophageal rupture and fatal septic mediastinitis may result.

-Esophageal obstruction in ruminants can be managed with standing esophageal lavage via orogastric tube or while under general anesthesia (see Esophageal Obstruction in Large Animals).
+Esophageal obstruction Esophageal Obstruction in Large Animals Esophageal obstruction, commonly known as choke, occurs secondary to obstruction of the esophagus with food or foreign objects.
+Symptoms include nasal discharge of feed, coughing, bloat, and... read more in ruminants can be managed with standing esophageal lavage via orogastric tube or while under general anesthesia.
 Large foreign bodies can often be pushed into the rumen without further problems.
 Rare cases of esophageal obstruction with foreign bodies may be treated with esophagotomy.

-In horses and cattle, aspiration pneumonia (see Aspiration Pneumonia) and septic pleuropneumonia may be complications of esophageal obstruction, especially in chronic cases.
-Chronic esophageal obstruction (>24 hr) may be associated with pressure necrosis of the esophageal mucosa due to prolonged contact with the foreign body.
+In horses and cattle, aspiration pneumonia Aspiration Pneumonia in Large Animals For discussion of aspiration pneumonia in small animals, see Respiratory Diseases of Small Animals.
+Aspiration pneumonia is a lung disease characterized by inflammation and necrosis due to inhalation... read more and septic pleuropneumonia Pleuropneumonia in Horses Pleuropneumonia is defined as infection of the lungs and pleural space.
+In most instances, pleural infection develops secondary to bacterial pneumonia or penetrating thoracic wounds.
+Spontaneous... read more may be complications of esophageal obstruction, especially in chronic cases.
+Chronic esophageal obstruction (>24 hours) may be associated with pressure necrosis of the esophageal mucosa because of prolonged contact with the foreign body.
 Circumferential mucosal damage may contribute to esophageal stricture.

 An often fatal complication of chronic esophageal obstruction is esophageal rupture.
 Cervical esophageal rupture can lead to localized cervical cellulitis or septic mediastinitis or pleuropneumonia.
 Intrathoracic esophageal rupture is typically fatal.
 Cervical esophageal rupture can be managed by local drainage, wound lavage, and insertion of a nasogastric tube into the rupture site.
 A traction diverticulum is allowed to form, and the nasogastric tube is removed.
 Esophageal rupture managed with extraoral alimentation rarely results in esophageal stricture.
 In cases of septic mediastinitis or pleuropneumonia, euthanasia should be considered because of the difficulty in successfully resolving the bacterial infection.